Stay Up-To-Date with Bluff Valley Farm

 Welcome to a working farm.
 As you wander though the fields of flowers you can enjoy the bounty of views from bluffs to valleys.
 With nearly three acres of flowers there is a pallet of colors to chose from.

 Our flowers are grown using organic techniques.
+We are certified organic and Real Organic.

-Flowers are 25 $ for a quart container , 30 $ for a gallon and 60 $ for a 5 gallon bucket.
 Please bring a container to transport your flowers home or there will be containers for purchase.

 Picking flowers is fun!